The Less Said the Better

 - Once a case goes into litigation (suit stage), there will be a discovery phase when you may be asked to give a deposition (see following section).
 This is the one and only time you will be authorized to discuss the case with the plaintiff’s attorney.
 A specific meeting will be scheduled for this purpose, and an AUSA will be present to assist you.

 - Finally, if you ever happen to be named to the National Practitioner Data Bank as a result of a federal malpractice tort claim or suit, your state licensing board may desire to perform their own independent investigation of the case.
-On occasion the board may call you directly requesting information on the case and even ask for copies of the medical record.
-Please do not send any copies of medical records directly to your state board as Federal Privacy Act statutes do not permit releasing these documents unless they have been properly de-identified; in most cases the requesting entity must first file a Freedom of Information Act request (see Section XIII).
-Refer all such calls to your facility risk manger or the IHS Risk Management Program.
+On occasion the board may call you directly requesting information on the case and even ask for copies of IHS medical records.
+Please do not send any copies of medical records directly to your state board as the Privacy Act and the Indian Health Care Improvement Act do not permit releasing these documents unless they have been approved for release and properly de-identified; in most cases the requesting entity must first file a Freedom of Information Act request (see Section 10).
+Refer all such calls to your facility risk manager.